 With each member’s certification expiring at different times throughout the calendar year, your requirement is only to demonstrate proof of valid Standard First Aid with CPR-C (both are required).

-This requirement is usually due by the 20th of June of the year that your existing certificate expires.
-This requirement has been waived for the 2020-2021 renewal that completes in September 2020.
+This requirement is due by the 20th of June of the year that your existing certificate expires.